Home >

 Our program and partners focus on the following strategies:

-- Connecting Alaska adults to free online programs to prevent and manage high blood pressure and other chronic diseases through Alaska’s Fresh Start campaign.
+• Connecting Alaska adults to online and in-person programs to prevent and manage high blood pressure and other chronic diseases.

 Individuals, communities, and health care providers can help prevent heart disease and stroke by doing the following: